Nottingham FC Owner Marinakis on Sky Sports: PL Ambitions, Promises and Olympiacos FC | in.gr

 “Yes.
 He was also my best friend for many years.
 And he had passion for Olympiacos and for Piraeus and for Crete, our homeland.”

-And he started your interest in football, and started your passion for Olympiacos, yes?
+And he ignited your interest in football, and your passion for Olympiacos, right?

 “Yes.
 It was very important to, without pressing your kid to come with you into the stadium, in the office, to love the team, the business, you know, it’s very important.”

 Just over six months ago, Olympiacos became the first club from Greece to ever win a major European trophy.
 Marinakis aims to repeat that feat with Forest.
-He says there were around two million people who came out onto the streets right across the country.
-Tens of thousands of them were in Piraeus, where the celebrations with the team went long into the night.
-One month before, Olympiacos’ junior team had won the UEFA Youth League.
+He says around two million people poured out onto the streets to celebrate across the country.
+Tens of thousands of them were in Piraeus, where the celebrations with the team continued long into the night.
+A month before that, Olympiacos’ junior team had won the UEFA Youth League.

+An incredible journey among the 64 best youth teams in Europe, with a goal tally of 21 with only 5 conceded.
+And most importantly?
+With players who are already embarking on their next mission.
+Babis Kostoulas, a “classmate” of Lamine Yamal now in the famous “class of 2007” that has come to shake up football.
+Christos Mouzakitis, who only days ago became one of the youngest players to ever play for Greece – before he even turned 18.
+Already protagonists in the new competitive version under José Luis Mendilibar, in the Olympiacos team at the top of the Super League championship, that’s just one step away from qualifying for the top 24 in the Europa League.

+Olympiacos’ success in the youth division made such a big impact that, just a few days ago, it was announced that Evangelos Marinakis will be receiving the “European Golden Boy Career Award” (December 16, Turin).
+“It is recognition for his commitment to Olympiacos, which culminated in 2024 with victories in the Conference League and, above all, in the Youth League – which is a fundamental trophy for the Golden Boy philosophy,” noted the Italian newspaper Tuttosport, which organizes this famous annual gala.

-That almost brought you as much pleasure, didn’t it?
+That must have brought you much pleasure, didn’t it?
 The youth team doing so well.

-I go back to your father and how much Olympiacos meant to him.
+If I may, I’ll go back to your father and how much Olympiacos meant to him.
 And I know that you took the Europa Conference League trophy over to share that moment with him, to take the trophy to his grave.

 “You know, it was a special moment, because the person who inspired you to do this, so it was very important.”

-I can see the emotion in your face, you’re emotional now, it brings it home to you, doesn’t it?
+I can see the emotion on your face.
+You’re emotional now–it really brings it all back, doesn’t it?

-“Yeah, it is.
+“Yeah, it does.
 But it’s good not to forget your roots, for all of us.
 And you know, it was something that I had promised to myself, and it happened.”

 “This February, both teams were not doing well, both Olympiacos and Nottingham Forest.
 So I instructed my guys to produce, let’s say, 100 pieces of “never give up”, so we gave to all the players of Nottingham, the technical team, to have it in their houses or in their offices.
 And in the morning, to have a look at it and to act accordingly, the same in Olympiacos.
 And both teams, I think, recovered.”

-You’ve got one over here in the middle of the Pacific.
-You’ve got some over there in the Pacific.

-“Also, there are others on the way that have started already because maybe, you know, they’re moving.
-But it’s nice to see also the satellite that you can see all of them.
-It’s a full-time job to do this every day.
-But as I said, now we have it on the big screens and it’s very interesting and very useful.”
+His generosity is lauded in these parts.
+He’s given millions to a children’s cancer charity, produced 60,000 free hot meals and other supplies for refugees arriving in Piraeus from the Middle East.
+And during the devastating wildfires that killed more than 100 people in two Greek coastal towns, it was Marinakis who mobilized help for survivors.

+Karembeu was clear: “I don’t think so.
+Because, first of all, he’s a family man, very generous, because we don’t talk about what he has done to Greece, to many families, to the church, to the neighborhoods.
+Because, yes, when he travels anywhere, everywhere, if people need, he will help them.”

-On the ground floor of Marinakis’ Piraeus offices he has an art gallery, which is stacked full of valuable modern art and a number of pieces that he has created himself.
+The narrator continues: On the ground floor of Marinakis’ Piraeus offices he has an art gallery, which is stacked full of valuable modern art and a number of pieces he’s created himself.
 He tells me he sleeps very little, so art is his mental escape from the pressures of his life.
 He knows his football clubs are only likely to add to his stress levels and damage his bank balance.
-He treats them as an expensive indulgence, especially Nottingham Forest, with whom he has big ambitions in the pricey Premier League market.
+He treats them as an expensive indulgence, especially Nottingham Forest, for which he has big ambitions in the pricey Premier League market.

 That strikes me.
-That challenge.
+That desire to challenge.
 It’s you all around.
 You love the challenge in business, you love the challenge in football, you don’t buy necessarily football clubs that are at the top.

 “So, you know, this is something that gives me satisfaction and of course what I enjoy most is the journey.
 Because when you have the success, when you have the victory, you need to have an endless effort.
 Try your best, you know, you can become passionate about it.
 You can have arguments in order to protect your team, your interests.”